kennethlove/kennethlove.github.io/content/_index.md

 # Overview

 Heya!
 I'm Kenneth.
 I write [code for a living](https://oreilly.com).
 I used to [teach Python](https://teamtreehouse.com/kennethlove) as a job.
 I also [participate in open source](https://github.com/kennethlove).
+I also offer
+[private mentoring](/mentoring/) and [code review](/code-review/).
 I do a lot of other things, too, but you're probably not here for them.

 I've been a developer for well over a decade now.
 I've worked for [ecommerce sites](https://tindie.com), [design firms](https://bricksf.com), and did freelance development for a long time.
 I have experience setting up servers, using third-party services, building bots for various systems, and more.
 I also built a pretty popular [collection of mixins](https://github.com/brack3t/django-braces) for Django's class-based views.
 Some of them even got [merged into Django itself](https://github.com/django/django/commit/e5cb4e14118f3a508e3bc00ee7cd50bb0f18a61d).

 I'm also a frequent conference presenter and sometimes do programming live streams.